 Biology is an extremely broad field of study.
 It includes topics that range from the domain of molecules and cells to the interactions between populations of species—and everything in between.
-As such, this Major accommodates a number of different career paths; you may opt to declare a major in biology if you plan to be a forensic scientist, a patent agent, a pharmaceutical researcher, or a professional in any number of related fields.
+As such, this area of study accommodates a number of different career paths; you may opt to study biology if you plan to be a forensic scientist, a patent agent, a pharmaceutical researcher, or a professional in any number of related fields.
 At present, the field of biology has seen a rapid increase in discoveries, thanks to developments in technology and computing.
 These new discoveries will have important implications for the fields of pathology, criminal law, and environmental policy, among others.
-As a biology major, you will be equipped with the knowledge to be in high demand in these exciting and rapidly expanding fields.
+As a student of biology, you will be equipped with the knowledge to be in high demand in these exciting and rapidly expanding fields.

-You will also be required to take six topic-specific electives of your choice; at least one of these must be a 400-level course.
+It is recommended that you also take six topic-specific electives of your choice, at least one of which should be a 400-level course.
 The biology electives cover a wide variety of areas, from plants to human physiology to computational biology.
 400-level classes are considered more advanced because of their interdisciplinary nature.

-To fulfill the requirements of this major, you must complete the core program (10 courses) as well as 6 electives of your choice (6 courses) for a total of 16 courses.
+To complete the knowledge equivalent of a Biology major, you should complete the core program (10 courses) as well as 6 electives of your choice (6 courses) for a total of 16 courses.

-If you would like to complete a Minor in this area of study, please click here.
+If you would like to complete the equivalent of a Minor in this area of study, please click here.